skip to main content

 Abstract

-Purpose: This study evaluated the health-promoting lifestyle behaviors of nursing students in Hail and their correlations with demographic factors.
+Purpose: This study aimed to evaluate the health-promoting lifestyle behaviors of nursing students and their correlations with demographic factors.

 Methods: A cross-sectional correlational design was employed.
 A total of 263 male and female participants provided demographic information and completed the Health Promoting Lifestyle Profile II (HPLP II) questionnaire through convenience sampling.
-Statistical analyses included frequency, percentage, t-tests, analysis of variance (ANOVA), and Pearson’s correlation.
+Independent samples t-tests were used to compare HPLP scores by gender, one-way analysis of variance (ANOVA) was used to compare scores across year levels, and Pearson’s correlation was applied to examine associations between HPLP scores and selected demographic variables, including year level, GPA, family income, and BMI.

-Conclusion: Nursing students demonstrated good levels of health-promoting lifestyle behaviors.
-Those with better academic performance reported higher levels of health-promoting lifestyle behaviors, while students from families with higher monthly income exhibited lower levels.
-These findings highlight the need for culturally and contextually tailored interventions to support nursing students in maintaining healthy lifestyles.
+Conclusion: Nursing students demonstrated generally good health-promoting behaviors.
+Higher academic performance was linked to more frequent engagement in such behaviors, whereas students from higher-income families displayed slightly lower engagement.
+These findings highlight the importance of culturally and contextually tailored interventions to support nursing students in adopting and maintaining healthy lifestyles.

 Fulltext